 And Mary remained with her about three months and then returned to her home.

-Having longed for a son, and being finally blessed with the boy Samuel, the grateful mother, Hannah, wants nothing more than that he serve the Lord all his days.
-Her prayer is very touching: "I have lent him to the Lord; as long as he lives, he is given to the Lord."
-Dedication to God is the highest purpose of life, and it can be pursued in many and various ways.
-In our Catholic tradition, we honour Mary’s as the hightest example of totally devoted life, apart from and parallel to her son’s complete self-giving.
-The most perfect expression of Mary’s dedicated heart is found in today’s lovely hymn of praise, the Magnificat.
+After begging God for a child, and being finally blessed with the birth of Samuel, the grateful Hannah hopes that her son will serve the Lord all his days.
+Her prayer is personal and devout: "I have lent him to the Lord; as long as he lives, he is given to the Lord."
+Giving of our best to God is the highest purpose of life, and it can be pursued in many and various ways.
+In Catholic tradition, we honour Mary's as the highest example of totally devoted life, apart from and parallel to her son's complete self-giving.
+The most perfect expression of Mary's dedicated heart is found in today's lovely hymn of praise, the Magnificat.
 Here we see her rejoicing in the God who has filled the hungry with good things, and raises up the lowly.

-Venerable Bede wrote of the Magnificat: "Whoever devotes all his thoughts to the praise and service of the Lord, proclaims God’s greatness.
-Observance of God’s commands, moreover, shows that we have God’s power and greatness always at heart.
-Our spirit rejoices in God the saviour and delights in the mere recollection of our creator who gives us hope for eternal salvation."
+Venerable Bede wrote of the Magnificat: "Whoever devotes all his thoughts to the praise and service of the Lord, proclaims God's greatness.
+Observance of God's commands, moreover, shows that we have God's power and greatness always at heart.
+Our spirit rejoices in God the Saviour and delights in the presence of our Creator who gives us hope for eternal salvation."

-This is especially so for Mary, whom we revere as Mother of God (Theotokos).
-Chosen for a unique maternity, she overflowed with love for the son she so gladly conceived.
-Above all other saints, she alone could fully rejoice in Jesus, her saviour, trusting that the Saviour sent from above would be born of her body, a privelege for which she was forever grateful.
-Mary attributes nothing to her own merits but refers all her value to the gift of the one whose essence is power and who fills with greatness and strength the small and the weak who believe in him.
+This is uniquely so for Mary, whom we revere as Mother of God (Theotokos).
+Chosen for this world-changeing maternity, she glowed with love for the son she so gladly conceived.
+Above all other saints, she could totally rejoice in Jesus, trusting that the Saviour sent from above would be born of her body, a privelege for which she forever thanked God.
+Mary attributes nothing to her own merits but refers all to the gift of the one whose essence is power and who fills with greatness and strength the small and the weak who believe in him.

 In her joyful prayer, Mary acknowledges the great things that God has done for her.
 At Christmas we acknowledge the great things that God has done for us by sending his Son into the world.
 A great deal has come to be associated with the feast of Christmas.
 However, at the heart of the feast is the acknowledgment of the gift that God has given us in his Son.
 We acknowledge that gift and we give thanks for it.
 Christmas is the celebration of God's greatness and generosity.
 Mary's prayer suggests that it is above all the lowly and the hungry who are will experience God's greatness and generosity.
 It is the lowly who are exalted and the hungry who are filled.